 In order to sign long-term rental lease, you will require several documents.
 Apart from a standard ID document or passport, you will need Meldezettel (residence registration form, which will be updated when you sign the lease) of your current residence (short or long term) and proof of the ability to pay the rent (salary statements, pension statement, income statement).

-Although proof of ability to pay rent is not a requirement, most of the agencies will require it to make sure you have the means to pay for the rent regularly.
+Although proof of ability to pay rent is not a requirement, most of agencies will require it to make sure you have the means to pay for the rent regularly.

 How much does it cost?